 Our expert for hiPSC derived cardiac cells, and cell-based assays & services for drug safety and efficacy screenings

-The use of Cor.4U® and Pluricyte® Cardiomyocytes in combination with the Maestro™ MEA system has been optimized extensively.
-Combining these technologies enables detailed electrophysiological detection of potential cardioactive and proarrhythmic effects of test compounds in 48- and 96-well plate formats.
+The use of Cor.4U® and Pluricyte® Cardiomyocytes in combination with the CardioExcyte 96 system has been optimized.
+This combination enables detailed detection of potential cardioactive and proarrhythmic effects of test compounds on the contractility and electrophysiology of cardiomyocytes in a 96-well plate format.

-Cor.4U® and Pluricyte® Cardiomyocytes in combination with the Maestro™ MEA system provide a highly relevant in vitro assay platform to study the cardiac safety or efficacy profile of compounds during drug development.
+Cor.4U® and Pluricyte® Cardiomyocytes in combination with the CardioExcyte 96 system provide a highly relevant in vitro assay platform to study the cardiac safety profile of compounds during drug development.